sandpolis/docs/docs/specification/agent.md

 # Agent Instance
-At the highest level, agents are responsible for carrying out tasks for remote users.
+At a general level, agents are responsible for carrying out tasks for remote users.
 They can connect over the network to any other type of instance.
 At minimum, agents must be associated with one server.